hilch/TrakDiag/tools/AS/TrakDemo/Logical/Libraries/McAcpTrak/McAcpTrakCfg.typ

 	McASMShColAvStratType : STRUCT (*Type of active collision avoidance*) Type : McASMShColAvStratEnum; (*Strategy selector setting*)
 	END_STRUCT;
+	McASMShColAvExEnum :
+		( (*Exclusion selector setting*)
+		mcASMSCAE_NOT_USE := 0, (*Not used - Collision avoidance is active for all physical and virtual shuttles*) mcASMSCAE_VIRT_SH := 1, (*Virtual shuttles - Exclude all virtual shuttles from collision avoidance, i.e., do not prevent virtual shuttles from overlapping with any other shuttles*) mcASMSCAE_VIRT_TOWARDS_PHS_SH := 2 (*Virtual towards physical shuttles - Exclude virtual shuttles from collision avoidance towards physical shuttles, i.e., do not prevent virtual shuttles from overlapping with any physical shuttles*)
+		);
+	McASMShColAvExType : STRUCT (*Type of exclusion for collision avoidance*) Type : McASMShColAvExEnum; (*Exclusion selector setting*)
+	END_STRUCT;
 	McASMShColAvMaxMdlDimLenType : STRUCT (*Length of the shuttle model*) ExtentToFront : LREAL; (*Extent from the center point of the magnet plate to the front of the shuttle [Measurement units]*) ExtentToBack : LREAL; (*Extent from the center point of the magnet plate to the back of the shuttle [Measurement units]*)